 Day 11: If you're trying to conceive, now's the time to kick your efforts into high gear since you're either ovulating or getting close to ovulation.
-If you're not always in the mood, now would be a great time to introduce a lubricant into your routine, to make planned sex more enjoyable.
-Be sure to choose a fertility friendly one for best sperm motility, like Pre-Seed.
+If you're not always in the mood, now would be a great time to introduce a lubricant to your routine, to make planned sex more enjoyable.
+Be sure to choose a fertility-friendly one for best sperm motility, like Pre-Seed.
 Other lubes can harm sperm.

-Day 12: Even though you may not be ovulating yet, your fertility levels are high due to increased estrogen production — and because sperm can survive a few days in the woman's body.
-Your cervical mucous is flowing and stretchy, and the main follicle should be fully ready to release an egg while the others shrivel up.
-You may notice increased libido around this time as testosterone (The main libido hormone!) levels are surging.
+Day 12: Even though you may not be ovulating yet, your fertility levels are high due to increased estrogen production—and because sperm can survive a few days in the woman's body.
+Your cervical mucus is flowing and stretchy, and the main follicle should be fully ready to release an egg while the others shrivel up.
+You may notice increased libido around this time as testosterone (the main libido hormone!) levels are surging.
 This is nature's way of encouraging sex at peak baby-making time.

 Day 13: Estrogen levels are peaking, and your body is about ready for the egg to emerge from the ovarian follicle (aka ovulation).